Diabetes and body image

-After I was diagnosed with diabetes my life and perspective of myself changed and it affected me in a very negative way.
-In the first few months of diagnosis I didn’t notice any changes but after 6 months I saw the weight gain just pile on.
+After I was diagnosed with diabetes my life and perspective of myself changed in a very negative way.
+In the first few months of diagnosis I didn’t notice any changes but after 6 months weight piled on.
 I went from being 43kg to 55kg then 63kg in a matter of four years.

 So I stopped injecting insulin in order to keep my body weight down and I used all kinds of tricks to hide what I was doing from my endocrinologists.
 Fortunately I had a top endocrinologist and she saw right through what I was doing.

 I ended up in an adult hospital at 17 years old, depressed and in an eating disorder clinic.
-I was told if I did not bring my HBA1C down I would have to stay in hospital and I would affect my ability to have children – my endocrinologist adjusted my long-lasting insulin that had minimal effects on my weight.
+I was told if I did not bring my HBA1C down I would have to stay in hospital and it could affect my ability to have children.
+My endocrinologist adjusted my long-lasting insulin which had minimal effect on my weight.
 It was through this experience that I realised my self-worth and how important my health is to me.
 I made a commitment to myself to take better care of my body and take control of my diabetes.

-As you can see from this collection of ambassador stories, living with diabetes is not easy and that can partly be because people have to juggle diet including counting carbohydrates, fitting in exercise – regularly taking part in physical activity and in some cases even remembering medication can add to the burden whether it’s tablets or insulin.
-For more information about diabetes and body image or to get help to better manage your diabetes, please contact the Diabetes NSW Customer Care Line on 1300 342 238.
+As you can see from this collection of stories, living with diabetes is not easy and that can partly be because people have to juggle diet including counting carbohydrates, fitting in exercise, taking medication and/or insulin.
+For more information about diabetes and body image or to get help to better manage your diabetes, you can call our Helpline on 1300 342 238.